SamDelgado/samson.js/README.md

 ```
 ## When Should You Use It?

-  * You need a framework that solves the hardest structural problems and then gets out of your way
+  * You need a framework that solves the hardest SPA (single page app) structural problems and then gets out of your way
   * You need robust page routing and animated transitions that just work
   * You want to use the most popular mobile interface elements like headers, tabs, or side menus
-  * You want get started with Cordova/Phonegap development but just don't know where to start (A full cordova example is provided in the examples folder)
+  * You want to get started with Cordova/Phonegap development but just don't know where to start (A full Cordova ToDo App example is provided in the examples folder)
   * You want to be told exactly how to structure your project files and folders so that you can just start writing code
   * You would love to a have a premade build script that automatically packages your app for you
   * You want to be able to quickly and easily add new features and components to your app
   * You love Javascript.
-So much so that you would write your CSS in JS/JSON files if you could (you can)
+So much so that you would write your CSS in JS/JSON files if you could (with Samson.js you can)

 ## When Shouldn't You Use It?